korintheninth/CudaRender/README.md

-# Rasterisation With Cuda
+# Render Pipeline With Cuda
-Wanted to understand rasterisation so wrote one with cuda.
+Wanted to understand render pipelines so wrote one with cuda.

 ## Features
 -Can render lowpoly models.